hobovsky/polyglot/README.md

  - Leaderboards: "Solved kata is default leaderboard (since "Overall" ranking does not measure anything useful).
 Also, leaderboards are automatically scrolled to show your score.
+ - Show "Translations" tab on kata page and kata tabs on "/kata/####/translations" page.
  - TODO: Filter discourse threads by resolution status (show only resolved/unresolved).
  - TODO: You can configure the script and enable/disable features.